-Four separate GPAs may be reported on the student's transcript: Semester GPA, cumulative undergraduate program GPA, cumulative professional program GPA and career GPA.
-The courses included in the cumulative undergraduate program GPA calculation and cumulative professional program GPA are designated in the degree requirements pages of this catalog.
-No course will be calculated in both the undergraduate program and professional program GPAs.
-All coursework taken at the University is included in the career GPA.
+Three separate division GPAs may be reported on the student's transcript: Semester GPA and cumulative GPA in the undergraduate division, semester GPA and cumulative GPA in the professional program and semester GPA and cumulative GPA in the graduate program.
+No course will be calculated in more than one cumulative division GPA.
+All coursework taken at the

+University is included in the all divisions career GPA.